QubitPi/knowledge-graph-spec/spec/Section 2 -- Data Structure.md

-Like white space, line terminators are used to improve the legibility of source text and separate lexical tokens, any amount may appear before or after any other token and have no significance to the semantic meaning of a GraphQL Document.
+Like white space, line terminators are used to improve the legibility of source text and separate lexical tokens, any amount may appear before or after any other token and have no significance to the semantic meaning of a Graph.

 Note: Any error reporting which provides the line number in the source of the offending syntax should use the preceding amount of {LineTerminator} to produce